r-lidar/.github/profile/README.md

 ## r-lidar

 `r-lidar` is developing free and open-source airborne laser processing software primarily designed for the R programming language.
-Our main packages is the `lidR` packages.
+Our two main packages are the `lidR` and `lasR` packages, each targeting different usages.
 We also provide professional paid services, including training courses, development, counseling, and R&D. See more details on our website [r-lidar.com](https://www.r-lidar.com/).

 - [`lidR`](https://github.com/r-lidar/lidR) is tailored for research and development, originally developed at Laval University.
 It allows the handy manipulation of lidar data within the R programming language.
 It has been widely used for 10 years by universities globally and has been cited in more than 1,000 scientific articles.

+- [`lasR`](https://github.com/r-lidar/lasR) is tailored for highly efficient airborne lidar data processing.
+It was designed to be much more powerful than lidR by allowing the creation of complex and optimized processing pipelines and applying them to terabytes of data efficiently.
+It allows to push ideas developped with `lidR` into production.

 You can support the development by [sponsoring us](https://github.com/sponsors/Jean-Romain).